|

 The maximum height of the batteries would be 3m.
 However, these would be screened by existing hedgerows and new woodland and hedgerow planting.

-Clearstone Energy is working with an experienced team of landscape and ecology consultants who are currently finalising planting recommendations.
-Anything we plant will be native to the local area.
+New planting will be species that are native to the local area.
 We will also be responsible for maintaining planting across the lifetime of the project.
 This commitment would be part of any planning approval for the project.

 clearstone energy logo